Dellaster/zmk-ferris-custom/README.md

 Yet another ZMK Ferris Sweep Bling config I'm testing out.
 Work in progress.
-Custom layout is flipped and tweaked from a HIEAMTSRN & BALANCE 12 starting point.
-Heavily weighted to the bottom row instead of top because I'm learning in preparation for getting a Svalboard, which favors south characters over north ones.
+Custom layout is flipped and tweaked from an HIEAMTSRN starting point.
+Heavily weighted to the bottom row instead of top because I'm learning in preparation for buying a Svalboard, which favors south characters over north ones.
+And, contrary to the common opinion, my fingers seem to prefer the curl downwards.

 <img width="915" height="1764" alt="my_keymap" src="https://github.com/user-attachments/assets/0ca941d6-055d-4680-b286-cd70cc9a55cb" />